nextflow-io/training/docs/nf_template/3_create.md

 [GitHub](https://github.com/) is a web-based interface allowing real-time collaboration.
 It encourages teams to work together in developing code.
 With GitHub, you can easily track changes, navigate revisions, and automate some of the more mundane tasks, such as testing.

-It is recommended that you work with GitHub (or another code repository) when you are developing your pipelines.

 ### Getting started with GitHub

 To get started with GitHub, you'll need to create a free personal account on [github.com](https://github.com/) and verify your email address.

 Every person who uses github.com signs in to a personal account.
-Your personal account is your identity on github.com and has a username and profile.
+Your personal account is your identity and has a username and profile.

 Signing up for a new personal account:

 1. Navigate to [https://github.com/](https://github.com/).
-2. Click **Sign up**.
+2. Click `Sign up`.
 3. Follow the prompts to create your personal account.

 !!! warning "Verified accounts"